CodeReclaimers/neat-python/docs/glossary.rst

   homologous
     Descended from a common ancestor; two genes in NEAT from different genomes are either homologous or :term:`disjoint`/excess.
 In NEAT, two genes that are homologous will have the same :term:`key`/id.
 For :term:`node` genes, the key is an `int` incremented with each newly-created node;
     for :term:`connection` genes, the key is a `tuple` of the keys of the nodes being connected.
-TODO: Explain further.
+For further discussion, see the :ref:`neat-overview-label`.

   disjoint
   excess
     These are genes in NEAT not descended from a common ancestor - i.e., not :term:`homologous`.
 This implementation of NEAT, like most, does not distinguish between disjoint and excess genes.
-TODO: Explain further.
+For further discussion, see the :ref:`neat-overview-label`.

   output node
     These are the :term:`nodes <node>` to which the network delivers outputs.
 They cannot be deleted (although :term:`connections <connection>` to